-CC Capital and its affiliates, affiliates of Insight Partners and Temasek and its affiliates all have representation on our board of directors and beneficially own a significant equity interest in us and their interests may conflict with us or your interests.
+CC Capital, Insight Partners, Francisco Partners and Temasek and their respective affiliates beneficially own a significant equity interest in us and all have representation on our board of directors, except Francisco Partners, and their interests may conflict with our or your interests.

-CC Capital, Insight Partners and Temasek and their respective affiliates (collectively, the "Controlling Entities") collectively control approximately 26% of our total voting equity as of February 29, 2024.
-As a result of their representation on our board of directors and ownership, they have significant influence over our decisions to enter into any corporate transaction.
+CC Capital, Insight Partners, Francisco Partners and Temasek and their respective affiliates (collectively, the "Controlling Entities") collectively control approximately 37% of our total voting equity as of February 28, 2025.
+The Controlling Entities are entitled to at least one board representation pursuant to the Amended and Restated Investor Rights Agreement; at this time, all Controlling Entities have exercised their right to board representation, except for Francisco Partners.
+As a result, they have significant influence over our decisions to enter into any corporate transaction.
 In addition, the Controlling Entities are each in the business of making investments in companies and may acquire and hold interests in businesses that compete directly or indirectly with us.
 The Controlling Entities may also pursue acquisition opportunities that may be complementary to our business and, as a result, those acquisition opportunities may not be available to us.
-Our certificate of incorporation provides that certain parties may engage in competitive businesses and renounces any entitlement to certain corporate opportunities offered to the private placement investors or any of their managers, officers, directors, equity holders, members, principals, affiliates and subsidiaries (other than us and our subsidiaries) that are not expressly offered to them in their capacities as our directors or officers.
-The certificate of incorporation also provides that certain parties or any of their managers, officers, directors, equity holders, members, principals, affiliates and subsidiaries (other than us and our subsidiaries) do not have any fiduciary duty to refrain from engaging directly or indirectly in the same or similar business activities or lines of business as us or any of our subsidiaries.
+Our certificate of incorporate opportunities offered to the private placement investors or any of their managers, officers, directors, equity holders, members, principals, affiliates and subsidiaries (other than us and our subsidiaries) that are not expressly offered to them in their capacities as our directors or officers.
+The certificate of incorporation also provides that certain parties or any of their managers, officers, directors, equity holders, equity holders, members, principals, affiliates and subsidiaries (other than us and our subsidiaries) do not have any fiduciary duty to refrain from engaging directly or indirectly in the same or similar business activities or lines of business as us or any of our subsidiaries.